-About the Netherlands Helsinki Committee
+About the NHC

-The Netherlands Helsinki Committee was founded in 1987, counting among its founders Max van der Stoel (Dutch diplomat and later best known as OSCE High Commissioner on National Minorities) and Arie Bloed (Currently editor-in-chief of the NHC's quarterly journal, "Security and Human Rights".)
+Among these initiatives, the Netherlands Helsinki Committee was founded in 1987, counting among its founders Max van der Stoel (Dutch diplomat, Minister of Foreign Affairs and later best known as first OSCE High Commissioner on National Minorities), Peter Baehr (first director of the Netherlands Institute for Human Rights at Utrecht University) and Arie Bloed (currently editor-in-chief of the quarterly journal Security and Human Rights).

 For over 25 years the NHC has committed itself to promoting and protecting human rights and the rule of law in Europe.

 Click here to support the work of the NHC.